Neath Port Talbot: Demographics

+According to the ONS census of 2021, Neath Port Talbot is roughly 97% White British.

 Government and politics

 On 1 April 1996, Neath Port Talbot was created from the former districts of Neath, Port Talbot and part of Lliw Valley.
-The name change happened on the following day.
+Originally known as "Neath and Port Talbot" in the legislation, the name change happened on the following day.
 At the time of the reorganisation, many local people expected that Neath and Port Talbot districts would become separate unitary authorities, and there were protests when the new authority was announced.

-Local Government
+Local government

-The whole of the Neath Port Talbot area was once part of the county of West Glamorgan, which in turn was part of the historic county of Glamorgan.
+The whole of the Neath Port Talbot area was once part of the county of West Glamorgan, which in turn is part of the historic county of Glamorgan.
 Since local government re-organisation in 1996, Neath Port Talbot is governed by Neath Port Talbot County Borough Council.

-Neath Port Talbot is a staunch Labour stronghold, who have been in power since the authority's formation in 1996; although after the 2022 local elections, labour failed to retain control over the council after losing several council seats.
+Neath Port Talbot is a staunch Labour stronghold, who have been in power since the authority's formation in 1996; although after the 2022 local elections, Labour failed to retain control over the council after losing several council seats.